EtienneLamoureux/TQVaultAE/README.md

 The difference you see is simply due to the way stats are generated in Titan Quest: each item has base stats and a unique seed that modifies those stats.
 TQVaultAE only displays the base stats (and not the modifications due to the RNG).*

-**Q. Error: Could not find a part of the path 'some path' This may be caused by a bad language or game path setting.**
+**Q. Error Loading Resources.
+This may be caused by a bad language or game path setting.**

 *A. Follow these steps:*
 1. *Navigate the the installation folder of TQVaultAE*